How to Increase Website Traffic in 2023 without spending $1000s

 Use Google to find more relevant online communities.
 Talk to family lawyers and ask them what they read/watch/listen to.

 Content marketing has its fingers in almost every pie of digital marketing.
-You need content for email, copy for Ads, you need lead magnets for email list building, you need content for your sale pages, landing pages and the list doesn't stop.
+You need content for email, copy for Ads, you need lead magnets for email list building, you need content for your sale pages, landing pages, and the list doesn't stop.

 So how do we use content marketing to generate traffic?
+And how do we use it to increase website traffic?

 So how does authority building work and why will it help drive traffic to your website?

-Firstly, having high quality, relevant content on your website means that the user experience is enhanced.
+Firstly, having high-quality, relevant content on your website means that the user experience is enhanced.

-If a prospect on your site finds everything they need whilst researching you, your product, services or just finding out information about the topic, then they will see you as an authority.
+If a prospect on your site finds everything they need whilst researching you, your product, services, or just finding out information about the topic, then they will see you as an authority.

 This increases trust and once you have someone that trusts you, you're a good way towards a sale.